amrhefny87/foto-corner/README.md

 <br>

 ## How to use Foto Corner
 A user will need to register first in order to be able to use the functions of the application, once registed; enter My Images to create and see uploaded photos of this user.
-To delete or edit a photo just hover over it and the icons of "Edit" or "Delete" will appear.
+To delete or edit a photo just hover over it and the icons of **Edit**, **Delete**, or **Open** will appear.

 <br>